magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/gateway-command.md

 github_link: payments-integrations/payment-gateway/gateway-command.md
 ---

-## Gateway Сommand
+## Gateway Command
-Gateway Command is a proxy service that takes the [payload]({{page.baseurl}}payments-integrations/payment-gateway/payment-gateway-intro.md#terms) required for a particular payment service, receives and processes the response from the payment service provider. in most cases it will be a response from payment processor with transaction details.
+Gateway Command is a proxy service that takes the [payload]({{page.baseurl}}payments-integrations/payment-gateway/payment-gateway-intro.md#terms) required for a particular payment service and sends, receives, and processes the response from the payment service provider.

-<p class="q">does it send the response? does it receive from the external provider or some internal component</p>

-Basic abstraction of the Gateway Command is:
+Basic abstraction of a Gateway Command is `\Magento\Payment\Gateway\CommandInterface`:

-`\Magento\Payment\Gateway\CommandInterface`

 {% highlight php startinline=1%}
 interface CommandInterface